derekc4859/sass-independent-study/list/part-06-function-ProjectProcess.md

-## Part 6: Current Project, Functions
+## Part 6: Current Project and Functions

 ### What I am currently building